Intuition is when we know something without knowing exactly why we know it.

-Only a small fraction of our brains is actually dedicated to conscious behavior like reasoning and decision-making.
-The rest of our mind is working behind the scenes – recognizing patterns and associations that we aren’t fully aware of.
+You see, only a small fraction of your brain is actually dedicated to conscious behavior, like reasoning and decision-making.
+The rest of your brain is working behind the scenes: recognizing patterns and associations in your environment outside of your conscious awareness.

-As it turns out, our intuition can be a very important guide in the choices we make and how we live our lives.
+According to psychology research our intuition can be a very important guide in some of the choices we make, and how we live our lives.

-It can be especially useful when we are overloaded with information, or pressured for time, or a cue from our environment triggers our brain in a novel way.
+- Environmental cues – When a cue from our environment triggers our brain in a novel way. (“situational awareness”)

-A 2008 study published in the British Journal of Psychology, from a research team at Leeds University Business School, cites some amazing examples of how intuition can be a reliable guide.
+In fact, a study published in the British Journal of Psychology, from a research team at Leeds University Business School, cites some amazing examples of how intuition can be a reliable guide in certain situations.

 According to Professor Hodgkinson, the lead researcher of the study: